emma-kyber/webscraper/README.md

 You can tweak these parameters when running `script.py`:

+- `--state` – state name or abbreviation to skip the interactive prompt.
 - `--target` – number of qualifying sites to collect (default: 10).
 - `--mb-min` – minimum `$1234` markers for Buildium pages (default: 21).
 - `--af-min` – minimum "apply now" phrases for AppFolio pages (default: 20).